Margaret Lowenfeld: Child Therapy

 In 1928 Dr Lowenfeld established the Children's Clinic for the Treatment and Study of Nervous and Difficult Children, one of the first child guidance clinics in Britain, set up in Notting Hill, London.
 By 1931, it had developed into the 'Institute for Child Psychology' (ICP).
 The ICP trained child therapists in the use of Lowenfeld's theories and techniques.
 It was during 1929 that from the use of a sand tray, toys and models that the Lowenfeld World Technique was first established.
 It was first shown to the psychology community in 1931 and later in 1937 to the British Psychological Society conference it was observed by Carl Gustav Jung who attended the conference.
 Subsequently, the theories and methods originated by Lowenfeld became the basis of a range of therapeutic techniques, in particular the development of sandplay therapy credited to Dora M. Kalff, a Swiss Jungian analyst, who studied with Dr Lowenfeld.

 Lowenfeld's first book on her theories and techniques of child psychotherapy, Play in Childhood, was published in 1935 in the USA where her techniques had become popular, and remains an influential if, not mainstream, work to this day.
 Lowenfeld's research during the late 1930s was influenced by the work of the English philosopher R. G. Collingwood.
 Between 1937 and 1938 she presented her theories on child behaviour to the British Psychological Society, for which she received mixed reviews.
-During the Second World War the ICP clinic was evacuated to Berkhamsted, Hertfordshire.
+During World War II the ICP clinic was evacuated to Berkhamsted, Hertfordshire.
 The ICP was re-established in London after the War, it continued to thrive and eventually became funded by the National Health Service.
 On the Psychotherapy of Children was an important monograph presented at a conference organised by her at the ICP in 1948.
 In this the Lowenfeld Mozaic Test was first described.
 Although Lowenfeld's second important book, The World Technique begun in 1956, was partially completed in 1959, it was not published till 1979, six years after her death.

 Educational research and techniques

 Lowenfeld was greatly impressed by the work of anthropologist, Margaret Mead whom she met in 1948 and who later influenced Lowenfeld's research on child education and her views on psychoanalysis.
-The first technique invented and developed by Dr. Lowenfeld, The Lowenfeld World Technique (1929) was influenced by the book Floor Games, created by H.G.
-Wells in 1911, which she recalled enjoying as a child.
+The first technique invented and developed by Dr. Lowenfeld, The Lowenfeld World Technique (1929) was influenced by the book Floor Games, created by H. G. Wells in 1911, which she recalled enjoying as a child.
 The other techniques she created were Lowenfeld Mosaics (1948), Lowenfeld Poleidoblocs (1950s), and Lowenfeld Kaleidoblocs (1960s).